marcor0311/Data-Structure/README.md

 ## Implementation

-It's important to note that all course concepts and examples were practically implemented using C
+It's important to note that all course concepts and examples were implemented using C